Ceramic Shield is nice, but get a screen protector on your iPhone 13 Pro

-When your iPhone 13 Pro arrives, you'll want to make sure it stays in prestine condition with a good screen protector.
-Even know Apple boasts that Ceramic Shield makes the front glass of the iPhone 13 Pro really strong, glass is still glass — it will crack if you damage it.
-Getting one of the best screen protectors for the iPhone 13 Pro is a simple and cost-effective way to keep your best new iPhone looking sharp.
+Make sure your iPhone 13 Pro stays in pristine condition with a good screen protector.
+Even though Apple boasts that their Ceramic Shield makes the front glass of the iPhone 13 Pro really strong, glass is still glass — it will crack if you damage it.
+Getting one of the best screen protectors for the iPhone 13 Pro is a simple and cost-effective way to keep your iPhone looking sharp.

 - Our top pick: ESR tempered glass screen protector for iPhone 13/ iPhone 13 Pro